ASAP Semiconductor Announces Its Status As An Approved Supplier Of Subaru Corporation

-ANAHEIM, CALIFORNIA, UNITED STATES, August 12, 2024 /EINPresswire / -- ASAP Semiconductor is proud to announce its recent approval as a supplier for Subaru Corporation , marking a significant milestone in the company's ongoing efforts to support key aerospace and defense projects across the globe with reliable, on-time delivery of parts.
+Anaheim, California, United States, August 12, 2024 -- ASAP Semiconductor is proud to announce its recent approval as a supplier for Subaru Corporation, marking a significant milestone in the company's ongoing efforts to support key aerospace and defense projects across the globe with reliable, on-time delivery of parts.
 This begins with ASAP Semiconductor's commitment to providing crucial components for Subaru's UH-2 helicopter program, forging a new partnership between the two companies moving forward.

 Subaru Corporation is a renowned multinational corporation and conglomerate that is well-respected for its presence within automobile and aerospace manufacturing.
 Through its aerospace division in particular, Subaru has produced various aircraft models that primarily serve military applications.
 One of the prominent projects currently being handled by Subaru Corporation is the UH-2 helicopter program, which aims to develop advanced rotary-wing aircraft that are suitable for demanding military and civilian applications.
 This program is a joint effort between Subaru and helicopter manufacturer Bell, replacing the line of UH-1 helicopters that are becoming increasingly obsolete.
 Subaru's aerospace division is also involved in the production of unmanned aerial vehicles (UAVs) and other sophisticated aerospace systems, showcasing its versatility and innovation in the wider aerospace sector.